Chapter 5: Choosing Your Lens

 Theory functions like a camera lens.
 It brings certain elements into sharp focus while leaving others blurred or outside the frame entirely.

-You’ll design measures that capture individual reactions—perhaps surveys asking people to rate how songs make them feel, or experiments manipulating song features and measuring emotional responses.
+You’ll design measures that capture individual reactions: surveys asking people to rate how media content makes them feel, or experiments manipulating content features and measuring emotional responses.

-You’ll design different measures—perhaps analyzing fan forums to see how listeners talk about music as identity markers, or studying how genre boundaries are policed within communities.
+You’ll design different measures: analyzing fan forums or comment sections to see how users talk about media as identity markers, or studying how community boundaries are policed.

-Same phenomenon (music and emotion), different lenses, different research designs.
+Same phenomenon, different lenses, different research designs.
 Neither approach is “wrong.”
 They’re answering different questions because they’re guided by different theoretical frameworks.

 Three Paradigms: Different Relationships to Theory